 Health and Safety Requirements

-In accordance with requirements set forth by the OH&SA, CSA, and other regulatory agencies applicable to the construction industry [Consultant to amend this specification to include all relevant regulatory agencies by name] and manufacturer’s printed instructions, technical bulletins and manuals, the Contractor shall provide and require the use of protective and lifesaving equipment for persons working at the Site during construction operations.
-Special attention is to be paid to CSA Z259.2.2-14, Self-retracting Devices which has been updated to correct deficiencies in previous standards.
+In accordance with requirements set forth by the OH&SA, CSA, and other regulatory agencies applicable to the construction industry and manufacturer’s printed instructions, technical bulletins and manuals, the Contractor shall provide and require the use of protective and lifesaving equipment for persons working at the Site during construction operations.
+Special attention is to be paid to the latest edition of CSA Z259.2.2, Self-retracting Devices which has been updated to correct deficiencies in previous standards.

 Quality Assurance